earapanos/Python-AccessAndDownloadDataDB/README.md

 Hello!
 This code was developed by me using the python object oriented principles.

 The objective of this code is turn easy the access and download data from database.
-This is very important to
+This is an important step of Data Alytics because in this step we can filter and select a specific range of data relationed with a temporal time, or a type of information.

 <h1 align="center"> Oi! 👋 Sou o Eduardo, prazer! </h1>